 Driving under the influence of alcohol is a serious crime in most states, and understandably so.
 Alcohol reduces one’s reflexes, affects motor skills, and impairs judgment, vision and memory.
 Simply put, alcohol and driving are a bad combination.
 Despite this, most drivers still get behind the wheel after having one drink too many, convinced they are still capable of driving home safely.
 This attitude has been proven fatal, causing thousands of deaths each year.

 What you can do: It’s simple—don’t drink and drive.
 If you’re planning to go out for a drink, know your limits, or better yet have a designated driver whom you can rely to be sober throughout the day or night.
+And if you’re struggling with an alcohol addiction, start your recovery journey at the rehab center.

 - Vehicle equipment failure